Menengai I Geothermal Power Station: Location

 The facility is located in the Menengai Crater, approximately 20 km, north of the city of Nakuru, where the county headquarters relocated.
 This is approximately 180 km, by road, northwest of Nairobi, the capital and largest city in Kenya.
-The coordinates of Menengai Crater are: 0°11'35.0"S, 36°04'12.0"E (Latitude:-0.193048; Longitude:36.070000).
+The coordinates of Menengai I Geothermal Power Station are: 0°11'53.0"S, 36°03'58.0"E (Latitude:-0.198056; Longitude:36.066111).

 Overview

-Geothermal Development Company (GDC), a company wholly owned by the Kenyan government has drilled geothermal wells in the Menengai Crater, whose total capacity can generate up to 105 MW of electric energy.
+Geothermal Development Company (GDC), a company wholly owned by the Kenyan government drilled geothermal wells in the Menengai Crater, whose total capacity can generate up to 105 MW of electric energy.
 GDC will sell the steam to three independent power producers (IPPs) to build three geothermal power stations, each with capacity of 35 MW.
 The power stations are: